pink-gorilla/webly/README.md

 - With webly you can build clj/cljs web apps (server: clj, frontend: reagent/reframe)
 - webly uses great tools such as: reagent, reframe, tailwind-css, shadow-cljs
 - webly brings a things that can be hard to configure (or repetitive) when you develop a web app such as:
-  - ten-x developer console
   - unit test runner
   - routing (via edn config), extensible both in frontend  and backend
   - keybindings
   - loading animation
   - notifications and dialogs
-  - google analytics (can be disabled)

 - webly is used in [Goldly](https://github.com/pink-gorilla/goldly).